 When looking for a scenic spot for an afternoon picnic, a place to fish or just to relax in nature, residents and visitors need to look no further than Willow Grove Park.

 Enjoy the natural areas that make up Willow Grove, including the Lake Lewisville shoreline which borders much of the park.
-Fifteen RV campsites and primitive camping areas is available.
-The park's amenities include picnic tables, fire rings, volleyball court, pavilion and a multi-use trail.
+Fifteen RV campsites and fifteen primitive camping areas are available.
+The park's amenities include picnic tables, fire rings, volleyball court, pavilion, sandbox and a multi-use trail.

 As with City Park, Willow Grove received a grant from the Texas Parks and Wildlife Department that allowed the City to implement the following improvements: Fishing pier, children's playground, local RV dump station, multi-use trail, baseball field and a large parking lot.
 Phase II of improvements went on-line in 2012 with a new boat launch and shower house/restroom facility.
 For more information view the links below or call (940) 497-2226 Option 3.